vc2zx/vc2zx/README.md

 ### About

-I build practical software projects using web development, databases, and applied machine learning.
+I build practical full-stack software projects using frontend development, backend development, databases, and artificial intelligence.

-Currently improving my skills in Flask, SQL, machine learning, and clean project documentation.
+Currently focused on improving my skills in web development, machine learning, and building useful projects that solve real problems.

 ---